-1. Transmittal Letter
+2. Cover Letter

-The transmittal letter shall identify the applicant and a contact for communication with EPA.
-The transmittal letter, including the applicant identification information, shall not exceed two single spaced pages.
+The cover letter shall identify the applicant and a contact for communication with EPA.
+The cover letter, including the applicant identification information, shall not exceed two single-spaced pages.
 Any pages submitted over the page limit will not be considered.
-The transmittal letter must be written on the applicant's official letterhead, and signed by an official with the authority to commit your organization to the proposed project.
-Applicants are to submit separate transmittal letters for each proposal they submit.
-EPA does not consider information in transmittal letters to be responses to the ranking criteria.
-Each transmittal letter must also include the following.
+The cover letter must be on the applicant's official letterhead, and signed by an official with the authority to commit your organization to the proposed project.
+Applicants are to submit separate cover letters for each proposal they submit.
+EPA does not consider information in cover letters to be responses to the ranking criteria.
+Each cover letter should be addressed to the Regional Brownfields Contact listed in Section VII. and include the items listed below.

-- a.
+a.
 Applicant Identification Provide the name and full address of the entity applying for funds.
-This is the agency or organization that will be receiving the grant and will be accountable to EPA for the proper expenditure of funds. - b.
-Applicant DUNS number [Refer to Section VI.G for more information if you do not have a DUNS number.]
+This is the agency or organization that will be receiving the grant and will be accountable to EPA for the proper expenditure of funds.

-c.
+b.
 Funding Requested

-- i) Grant type Indicate "Cleanup". - ii) Federal Funds Requested \$ and whether you are requesting a cost-share waiver (refer to funding limitations for cleanup grants). - iii) Contamination Indicate "Hazardous Substances", "Petroleum", or both.
-Note: If both, provide a breakdown of the amount of funding you are requesting by contaminant type (e.g., \$150,000 hazardous substances and \$50,000 petroleum). - d.
-Location City, county, and state or reservation, tribally owned lands, tribal fee lands, etc., of the brownfields property(ies). - e.
+- i) Grant Type Indicate "Cleanup." - ii) Federal Funds Requested \$\\\\ and whether you are requesting a cost-share waiver (refer to funding limitations for cleanup grants). - iii) Contamination Indicate "Hazardous Substances," "Petroleum", or both.

+Note: If both, provide a breakdown of the amount of funding you are requesting by contaminant type (e.g., \$150,000 hazardous substances and \$50,000 petroleum). - c.
+Location City, county, and state or reservation, tribally owned lands, tribal fee lands, etc., of the brownfields property(ies). - d.
 Property Information Property name and complete site address, including zip code.

-f.
+e.
 Contacts

 - i) Project Director Provide name, phone/fax numbers, e-mail address, and mailing address of the Project Director assigned to this proposed project.
 This person should be the main point of contact for the project, and should be the person responsible for the project's day-to-day operations.
 The Project Director may be contacted if other information is needed. - ii) Chief Executive/Highest Ranking Elected Official Provide the name, phone/fax numbers, e-mail address, and mailing address of the applicant's Chief Executive or highest ranking elected official.
 For example, if your organization is a municipal form of government, provide this information for the Mayor or County Commissioner.
 Otherwise, provide this information for your organization's Executive Director or President.
-These individuals may be contacted if other information is needed. - g.
-Date Submitted The date your proposal is submitted electronically through www.grants.gov. - h.
-Project Period The project period must not exceed three years for cleanup grants.
+These individuals may be contacted if other information is needed.

-i.
+f.
 Population

-- i) Provide the general population of your jurisdiction. - ii) If you are not a municipal form of government, provide both the population of the target area and the jurisdiction to be addressed by this proposal.
+- i) Provide the general population of your jurisdiction. - ii) If you are not a municipal form of government, provide the population of the municipality of the identified target area(s).
 Tribes must provide the number of tribal/non-tribal members affected.
-Your jurisdiction's population can be found at www.census.gov. - j.
-Other Factors Checklist Attach the "Other Factors" Checklist in Appendix 3 to the transmittal letter identifying which, if any, of the items are applicable to your proposal.
+Your jurisdiction's population can be found at www.census.gov/.

+- iii) Affirm whether or not your jurisdiction is located within, or includes, a county experiencing "persistent poverty" where 20% or more of its population has lived in poverty over the past 30 years, as measured by the 1990 and 2000 decennial censuses and the most recent Small Area Income and Poverty Estimates. - g.
+Other Factors Checklist Attach the "Other Factors" Checklist in Appendix 3 to the Cover Letter identifying which, if any, of the items are applicable to your proposal.
 The "Other Factors" Checklist does not count towards the two-page limit for this section.